How To Make Screed Mix

 You would then also look at adding polypropylene fibres, sometimes termed as PP fibres.
 The PP fibres help to minimise shrinkage cracking.
 Anything that contains water, as it dries, it shrinks.
 A typical dosage would be 900 grammes of fibre per cubic metre of screed.
 The fibres are actually added to the water, mixed well and then both added to the mix.

-If you have any add mixtures to go in they should be add at this stage with the fibres and water.
+If you have any admixtures to go in they should be added at this stage with the fibres and water.
 It could be a plasticiser, it could be something to make the screed gain strength quicker, then that is something you would add at this stage.

 The remaining balance of the sand is then added on top of the mix, and then the mixing actually starts.
 The mixing needs to be thorough, with the cement, sand, water, fibres, etc. being well-distributed.
 You don’t want any soft spots with pockets of sand etc.